 Others: N/A, but probably similar to Tribals

-- Outfits included SAP, HE and star shells.
-Ten special anti-submarine HE shells with RDX/TNT fillers were supplied to each ship by 1945 and star shell complement was 150-200 per ship.
+- ^Outfits included SAP, HE and star shells.
+Ten per gun special anti-submarine HE shells that had RDX/TNT fillers were supplied to each ship by 1945 and star shell complement was 150-200 per ship.
 VT fuzes were supplied starting in 1944 and by the end of the war these were about 50% of HE projectiles issued.